IBM/tfxjs/README.md

 })
 ```

-#### Resources
+#### Module Resource Test definitions

-Resources are described in an object with a name, address, and values.
+Resources for modules are described in an object with a name, address, and values.

 ```js
 {